-Nichole Huck is a mother of three and producer at CBC Saskatchewan.
+Nichole Huck is a mother of four and producer at CBC Saskatchewan.
 She is passionate about creating opportunities for open discussions and helping people find common ground.
 If you have a story idea email email@example.com.

 Latest from Nichole Huck

 Q&A: Deaf Saskatoon writer finds art in his disability

 Adam Pottle is an award-winning Saskatoon author who has published several books and plays.
 He was born deaf, and his work explores the beauty of a world without sound.